 Sign up for our monthly HIVE newsletter and get tips for finding a job, managing a business and advancing your career right in your inbox.

 Over the last few years, an increasing number of states have considered or passed pay transparency laws to help reduce pay inequities and discrimination.
 On July 3, 2023 Hawaii joined the growing list of states with Governor Josh Green signing a pay transparency bill into law, expanding equal pay protections.
-Under Act 203, Hawaii employers will be required to disclose pay rates in job listings starting January 1, 2024.
+Under Act 203, Hawaii employers are required to disclose pay rates in job listings starting January 1, 2024.

 What is pay transparency?